Basic Options

 sample_rate

 Configures the sample rate for error events, in the range of 0.0 to 1.0.
-The default is 1.0 which means that 100% of error events are sent.
-If set to 0.1 only 10% of error events will be sent.
+The default is 1.0, which means that 100% of error events will be sent.
+If set to 0.1, only 10% of error events will be sent.
 Events are picked randomly.

 max_breadcrumbs